Enclosures v2 — Manual

 Controls related to state recall and playback behavior.

-Playback Mode: click the icon to switch between Triggered (envelopes restart on each note)
+Playback Mode: click the icon to switch between Triggered (envelopes restart on each note) and Scan (manual position control).

 Jitter: amount of jitter around the scanned position of the envelope.